ryanwersal/scaffold/README.md

 ## Setup

-* Install Docker
+* Install Docker.
-* Install pipenv
+* Install pipenv.
 * Check out source from Github and cd into the project directory.
 * Get .env files out of secure storage and add to ./envs.
+See the section below on Environment Variables.
 * Run `pipenv update` to pull down all Python dependencies.
 * Follow the rest of the instructions for Starting a development environment.